 The Big Idea

 My plan is to move them, cover the area with finished compost, soil and/or peat moss (or coconut coir), with a few seeds.
 I bought buckwheat and red clover in bulk to help with rebuilding an area after the coop has been moved.
 Then as they move around the yard, eventually the plants or grasses will have recovered in their originally area and they can be put back there.
-Stay tuned for details.
+If you want more in-depth information, check out my FREE Ultimate Chicken Tractor Guide Ebook!

 Check out the video I used to build this.
 I will also be providing a materials list as well as the step-by-step plans that I used in order to put this together, with notes and modifications that I made.
 Big thank you to The Growing Club for making this great video.